mirshahreza/Zync/MsSql/Packages/String/README.md

 - `ls String` shows each item with its short description taken from a `-- Description:` line at the top of the script.

 ### New (2025-09-29)
-- ZzNormalizePersianText — یکسان‌سازی حروف و فواصل فارسی
+- ZzNormalizePersianText — Normalize Persian letters and spacing
-- ZzConvertDigitsFaEn — تبدیل اعداد فارسی ↔ انگلیسی
+- ZzConvertDigitsFaEn — Convert digits Persian ↔ English